Simon and Garfunkel

 But as a farewell song, it's a beauty.
 It's so tender, so wistful, and just uptempo enough that you know not to despair; they're gonna be okay.
 That samba beat -- god, how I love a good samba -- soothes and smooths everything out.

-Art is singing, at his most angelic.
-(If nothing else, this album forever stands as his finest singing ever.)
+Art (of course) is singing, at his most angelic.
 That lagging syncopation -- "So / long / Frank Lloyd Wright / I can't believe your song is gone so soon."
 He's still a little dazed by the news, isn't he?
 (Me too.)
 "I barely learned the tune / So soon / So soon..."
 What I love about this song is how it sets up Wright as a visionary, WAY ahead of his time (as he was), with the rest of us just scrambling to follow.
 And now WE ARE LOST, with our beacon snuffed out.

 Now, Simon wrote this song but Garfunkel sang it, and I'm not about to get lost in the maze of who was the visionary and who was the acolyte.
 I prefer to think of it as an Escher print with endless echoes and doubling-backs and leave it at that.

-And anyway, the verse that really comes home for me is the next one: "So long / Frank Lloyd Wright / All of the nights we'd harmonize till dawn / I never laughed so long / So long / So long."
-(You know me and word play; that "so long / so long" never fails to delight.)
-Then I think of all the late nights my brother and I spent talking, laughing, jumping from subject to subject with lightning flashes of irrelevant relevance ... forty, fifty years of that?
+The verse that really comes home for me is the next one: "So long / Frank Lloyd Wright / All of the nights we'd harmonize till dawn / I never laughed so long / So long / So long."
+(That "so long / so long" never fails to delight.)
+Then I think of all the late nights my brother and I spent talking, laughing, jumping from subject to subject with lightning flashes of irrelevant relevance ... forty, fifty, sixty years of that?
 Where am I ever going to find that again?

 "Architects may come and / Architects may go and / Never change your point of view," Art gently remarks in the bridge.
 The implied message?
 People who change your point of view are the only people worth messing with.
 Amen.